-- Patients who wear these lenses to correct presbyopia using monovision or multifocal correction may not achieve the best corrected visual acuity for either far or near vision.
-Visual requirements vary with the individual and should be considered when selecting the most appropriate type of lens for - Fluorescein, a yellow dye, should not be used while the lenses are on the eves unless otherwise indicated.
+• Patients who wear these lenses to correct presbyopia using monovision or multifocal correction may not achieve the best corrected visual acuity for either far or near vision.
+Visual requirements vary with the individual and should be considered when selecting the most appropriate type of lens for each patient.

+- · Fluorescein, a yellow dye, should not be used while the lenses are on the eves unless otherwise indicated.
 The lenses absorb this dve and become discolored.
-Whenever fluorescein is used in eyes, the eyes should be flushed with a sterile saline solution that is recommended for in-eye use.

-• Eye Care Professionals should instruct the patient to remove lenses immediately if the eyes become red or irritated.
+Whenever fluorescein is used in eves, the eves should be flushed with a sterile saline solution that is recommended for in-eye use. - Eye Care Professionals should instruct the patient to remove lenses immediately if the eyes become red or irritated. - Eye Care Professionals should instruct the patient to always have a functional pair of spectacles with a current prescription available to use if the patient becomes unable to wear contact lenses, or in circumstances where contact lens wear is not advised

 Eye Care Professionals should carefully instruct patients about the following care regimen and safety precautions: